richkcho/league_of_tilt/other/flaws_of_dynamic_queue.md

 - vs 1 trio, 1 duo: 53% (24/45)
 - vs 1 quad, 1 solo: 54% (91/168)

 tl;dr Only 6% of games in high elo with a premade 5 are vs another premade 5.
 Over half of the games are premade 5 vs 3 or 5 solo players.
-In all of the matchups, the premade 5 is favored to win, sometimes overwhelmingly so.
+In all of the matchups, the premade 5 is favored to win, sometimes overwhelmingly so in the case of vs five solo payers.
 This is unfortunate for the competitive scene in a game that tries to utilize a "Dynamic Queue" similar to what League of Legends is doing, since the high-elo part of the competitive scene suffers from these matchmaking imbalances.